ToolJet/ToolJet/docs/docs/data-sources/airtable.md

 # Airtable

 ToolJet can connect to your Airtable account to read and write data.
 Airtable API key is required to create an Airtable datasource on ToolJet.
-You can generate API key by visiting [Airtable account page](https://airtable.com/account).
+You can generate API key by visiting the [Airtable account page](https://airtable.com/account).

 <img class="screenshot-full" src="/img/datasource-reference/airtable/airtable-intro.gif" alt="ToolJet - ToolJet - Datasource Airtable" height="420" />